tteixeira30/ddd-forum-odsoft/README.md

   The tests are based on the project https://github.com/jmfiola/jest-api-test-typescript-example. **The tests are executed against the running docker containers as well as the backend**.
 These must be running.
 It is not necessary to execute the frontend to run these tests.
 The tests are executed in sequence, so they are not independent.
 The tests are executed in the order they are defined in the file (this is why we need to use the *--runInBand* jest option).

   Before running API tests, you must "clear" all the existing data and run the containers and the backend.
 This will ensure that the system is always at the same state when the tests area executed (i.e., an empty database).
-To do this, run the following commands:
+The command that runs the API tests is *npm run test:api* and it already does all the necessary steps (see the command in package.json).

+  **0. Add Test Report Support**

+  npm install jest-html-reporter@3.0.0 --save-dev

   **1. Before Running Tests**